microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/driverestoreartifactsbulkadditionrequest.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents the properties of a **driveRestoreArtifactsBulkAdditionRequest** associated with a [OneDrive for work or school restore sesssion](../resources/onedriveforbusinessrestoresession.md).
-It contains a list of drives that are added to the corresponding OneDrive for work or school restore session.
+It contains a list of drives that are added to the corresponding OneDrive for work or school restore session in a bulk operation.

 Inherits from [restoreArtifactsBulkRequestBase](../resources/restoreartifactsbulkrequestbase.md).